-The fund shall pay an all-in fee of up to 0.89% p.a. of the fund's net assets based on the NAV per unit calculated on the valuation date.
+Costs and services received The fund shall pay an all-in fee of up to 1.9% p.a. of the fund's net assets based on the NAV per unit calculated on the valuation date.
 The amount of the all-in fee can be found in the special section of the Sales Prospectus.
 The all-in fee shall generally be withdrawn from the fund at the end of each month.
-This all-in fee shall in particular serve as compensation for investment management, fund management, the distribution of the fund (if applicable) and the services of the Depositary.
+This fee shall in particular serve as remuneration for investment management, fund management, distribution of the fund (if applicable) and the services of the